pyca/cryptography/docs/x509/verification.rst

     .. method:: require_not_present(oid)

-        Specifies that the extension identified by the given OID must not be present.
+        Specifies that the extension identified by the given OID must not be present (must be absent).

         :param oid: The OID of the extension that must not be present.